-Divorce agreements are an option out of a divorce.
-If you are getting divorced in Thailand by mutual agreement, you have to have a signed divorce agreement in Thailand to hand to the local Amphur (or district office) in Thailand.
-The process is not very long however the Thai divorce agreement has to cover a number of issues which the Amphur will look at.
-If you have no children or property then the divorce is much easier but with property and children it does get complicated.
+Divorce agreements are an option out of am uncontested divorce.
+If you are getting divorced in Thailand by mutual agreement.
+You have to have a signed divorce agreement in Thailand to hand to the local Amphur (or district office) in Thailand.
+The process is not very long.
+However, the Thai divorce agreement has to cover a number of issues which the Amphur will look at.
+If you have no children or property then the divorce is much easier but with property and children, it does get complicated.

 Speak to a divorce lawyer in Bangkok for assistance with the drafting of the agreement.
 There are a number of issues which the Amphur will look for:

-If you are getting divorced then speak to our family lawyer in Thailand for assistance and to see how best to complete the process with the least amount of stress and trauma.
+If you are getting divorced then speak to our family lawyer in Thailand for assistance.
+See how best to complete the process with the least amount of stress and trauma.
 Email us for more information or walk into our offices in Bangkok for an assessment of your situation.
 Always take proper advice when it comes to a divorce agreement in Thailand.